Best Running Shoes for Travel in 2018

 - No pronation control

-The sole on the Cloud offers CloudTec technology for a smooth ride, as well as increased grip pads and a central channel that fits almost any activity.
+The sole on the Cloud offers CloudTec technology for a smooth ride, as well as increased grip pads.
 This is an innovative shoe that is ideal for travel and for running.

-The sockliner on the Cloud is well loved for its comfort.
-It has been updated with the newest version of Cloud with dual density material to take your comfort even further.
+The midsole in the Cloud has been updated with the newest version of Cloud foam.
+It has a dual density material to take your comfort even further.

 Our favorite feature of this shoe is the easy entry speed-lace system.
 This is an ideal feature for travel.
 Imagine walking through security in your most comfortable pair of running shoes and not having to take the time to untie and retie your shoes!